 While people sending money to prisoners can specify the use of this money (settle a telephone bill, buying food), in this case, debt recovery will take precedence, regardless of the initial intended purpose for which the money was sent.
 From the order’s wording, it remains unclear whether the prison administration can also use the money set aside for the prisoner’s release.
 While this arrangement shall remain voluntary, there are concerns that, in practice, prisoners will agree to it under pressure from prison staff.

-RUSSIA In July 2023, the Code of Criminal Procedures was supplemented with a normative mechanism for the protection of convicted prisoners’ property, including their accommodation, left unsupervised for the duration of their imprisonment (Federal Law of 10 July 2023 No. 320-FZ).
+RUSSIA ■ In July 2023, the Code of Criminal Procedures was supplemented with a normative mechanism for the protection of convicted prisoners’ property, including their accommodation, left unsupervised for the duration of their imprisonment (Federal Law of 10 July 2023 No. 320-FZ).
 Under the new provisions, courts, at the request of sentenced persons, are able to order interim measures, for instance, freezing any transaction of the protected property, prohibiting the registration of new residents at the premises, or sealing the premises.

 PRISON REFORM

-BELGIUM ■ Amendments to the 2005 prison law proposed by the government could cause a restriction of prisoners’ right to an effective remedy and limit the scope of independent prison monitoring ensured by the Central Prisons Supervisory Council (CCSP) and its affiliated surveillance commissions, composed of volunteers.
+BELGIUM ■ In Amendments to the 2005 prison law proposed by the government could cause a restriction of prisoners’ right to an effective remedy and limit the scope of independent prison monitoring ensured by the Central Prisons Supervisory Council (CCSP) and its affiliated surveillance commissions, composed of volunteers.

+If adopted, the amendments would deprive the CCSP and surveillance commissions of access to documents unrelated to deprivation of liberty (thereby limiting the monitoring to organisational aspects of detention) and to CCTV footage (whereas these are essential to establish the truth of incidents occurring in prison).
 As regards prisoners’ right to complain, the amendments would suppress remedies (introduced in 2020) against decisions of assignment to a given prison or transfer to another, and decisions of assignment to specific security regimes.
 Furthermore, the amendments would significantly modify other remedies available, reduce both their availability and effectiveness, thereby weakening the judicial protection of prisoners.

 The CCSP published three opinions (see here, here and here) and one communication on the proposed amendments, arguing that they violate both the constitution (which guarantees the right to access to justice) and Belgium’s human rights obligation as a member of the Council of Europe.
 It remains unclear to date whether the CCSP’s criticisms have been heard.
 The amendments are expected to be presented in Parliament in the coming weeks.